 Another alternative to reduce the appearance of loose skin folds around the chin and neck is a facelift or a neck lift surgical procedure.
 These procedures will tighten up the loose skin on the face.
 These two procedures can be performed at the same time.

-In these procedures, incisions are made along the hairline, and possibly near the chin and neck.
+In these procedures, incisions are made along the hairline and possibly near the chin and neck.
 The skin and tissue are then gently lifted upward, excess skin is removed, and the skin is sutured back into place.
-The procedures may take anywhere from one to two hours, depending on the extent of work done and if the procedures are combined.
+The procedures may take anywhere from one to two hours, depending on the extent of work done and combined procedures.
 Most patients can resume normal activities within one to two weeks after surgery.

 Just as with a dermal filler procedure, the most common side effects from a facelift or neck lift surgery are bruising and swelling.
-Patients will be given a special compression garment to wear for one to two weeks after surgery to help reduce the amount of bruising and swelling.
+Patients will be given a particular compression garment to wear for one to two weeks after surgery to reduce bruising and swelling.
 Cold compresses and Arnica montana will also help.

 There is no reason to accept the effects of aging on the face.
 Both surgical and nonsurgical cosmetic techniques can restore the face to a more youthful appearance.